Product Updates

 Streaming Device Testing Processes_Workflow Illustration

-Both come at a high cost in terms of time and salaries, especially manual testing as it requires your in-house or external agency team to build out a testing regimen that they must physically do and observe on a regular basis.
-Automated testing comes at a high expense as well, as you would build it either from scratch in-house or acquire a barebones solution.
+Both come at a high cost in terms of time and salaries, especially manual testing, as it requires your in-house or external agency team to build out a testing regimen that they must physically do and observe on a regular basis.
+Automated testing also comes at a high expense, as you would build it from scratch in-house or acquire a barebones solution.
 In the long term, this option tends to become more cost-effective & stable as you don’t constantly have your team dedicated to doing just that and let the automation do its thing.
-The major problem, however, is that you & your team must build out these testing parameters for each and every use case and device type that you intend to support as both options for an automated testing solution don’t come preset with anything and require Q&A expertise and detailed knowledge of streaming video technology.
+The major problem, however, is that you & your team must build out these testing parameters for each and every use case and device type that you intend to support, as both options for an automated testing solution don’t come preset with anything and require Q&A expertise and detailed knowledge of streaming video technology.

-What is Stream Lab and how does it simplify my workflow
+What is Stream Lab and how does it simplify my stream testing workflow

 Now that we’ve gotten through the nitty-gritty of streaming device fragmentation, user demand, and current testing approaches, let’s get to the good news – there is light at the end of the tunnel.
-With all of the issues identified, testing has never been harder and more complex, we saw and heard the need, rolled up our sleeves, and developed Stream Lab.
-Business leaders and developers can wipe away the stress sweat that was building and finally breathe a sigh of relief as Stream Lab is set to make your lives easier.
+Testing has never been harder and more complex with all the issues identified.
+We saw and heard the need, rolled up our sleeves, and developed Stream Lab which has been live for about 2 years now with over 2000 stream tests done weekly on actual devices.
+Check out a quick walkthrough of Stream Lab and how it tests your streams and provides feedback with quality of experience metrics.

 Through partnerships with device makers, we were already testing our Player on physical devices in real streaming environments to guarantee the quality & functionality we were able to deliver to our clients.
-We also had built out the use cases, as we’ve worked on many different workflows and were able to populate the needs across each device that our Player supports easily.
-Transitioning this and making it accessible on the Bitmovin Dashboard to our clients is where the major work came in and it has now been launched (in Beta)! 💪
+We also built out the use cases, as we’ve worked on many different workflows and were able to populate the needs across each device that our Player supports easily.
+Transitioning this and making it accessible on the Bitmovin Dashboard to our clients is where the major work came in, and since its launch, we have made !

 Streaming Device Testing Process with Bitmovin Streamlab_Workflow Illustration

 Stream Lab was created to simplify your workflow and life as it makes testing, supporting, and managing playback on more devices easier.
 You and your team have full control over the testing scenarios, it comes pre-populated with use cases, doesn’t require you to have a large team and there is no need for extensive video knowledge.
-The best part of all is that it’s 100% automated and enables you to test with our industry-leading player (humble brag) that helps guarantee your audience has the best streaming experience on the platforms you want to test.
-All it takes is to follow the simple stream set up guidelines, submit your stream for the device you want to test on, standby for the stream parameters to be validated for testing, and then come back to review the test results (Now there is a 2-week testing cadence which will be quicker once out of Beta).
-Join the Beta of Stream Lab as we expand on its functionality, testing cadence, and the device types included, but expect to fully launch it soon.
+The best part of all is that it’s 100% automated and enables you to test with our industry-leading player that helps guarantee your audience has the best streaming experience on the platforms you want to test.
+All it takes is to follow the setup guidelines and submit your stream for the device you want to test on, and it will automatically set your stream for testing immediately and keep testing the stream on the device every two weeks.

 Benefits of Stream Lab

-Streaming services that use Stream Lab stand to see many benefits, but if we had to pick a favorite… it essentially Guarantees ROI (yea we said it and mean it).
-Through the testing, you’re able to ensure a greater viewer experience for your audience on the devices you test, which will ultimately help in avoiding churn.
+Streaming services that use Stream Lab stand to see many benefits, but if we had to pick a favorite is that it essentially ensures quality of experience.
+Through the testing, you can ensure a greater viewer experience for your audience on the devices you test, which will ultimately help avoid churn.
 As it saves your team time and resources developing the use cases, they are able to prioritize other tasks that could be essential to your offering.
 It will also help your team and company save on budget, as you will be able to support more devices without needing more overhead.

 Adam Massaro